Giant conifer aphids

 Injury

-Trees can often tolerate some aphid feeding with little negative effects on tree health.
+These aphids are most likely to cause problems during the growing season following a mild winter.
+Trees can often tolerate some aphid feeding with little negative effects on plant health, and aphid populations are often allowed to build before any noticeable injury occurs.
+Therefore, early detection is important for effective management.
+These aphids tend to first appear in the lower crown.
 High densities of Cinara spp. can cause yellowing of foliage and stunted tree growth on young trees.
 However, needle discoloration can also be observed on trees infested with other sucking insects or infected with certain pathogens and is not a reliable indicator that aphids are present.

 The presence of honeydew on trees is a good indication of aphid infestation, as is sooty mold growth, which causes needles to turn black.
 These aphids may also be present in Christmas tree nurseries and can subsequently be transported indoors.
 While these aphids are strictly a nuisance pest in the home, they can stain fabric when squished.